 You must schedule a driver’s license suspension hearing with the Department of Public Safety within 15 days of your arrest in order to contest the suspension of your license.
 A driver’s license suspension hearing is a Department of Public Safety (DPS) administrative hearing.
 The DPS administrative hearing is separate from any criminal DUI proceedings.

 The consequences are serious for a DUI conviction.
 For a first offense, you might have your driver’s license suspended, your professional license suspended, pay expensive fines, and possibly spend time in jail.
 However, a first time DUI will usually be filed as a misdemeanor and the sentence deferred.
+In the case of a motor accident though, if the investigating police officer deems you to have been driving under the influence then the consequences can be much more severe, often resulting in jail time.
+Your best course of action would be hiring Oklahoma City Drunk Driving Accident Lawyers to represent you during the ensuing trial hearing.

 Call the Cortes Law Firm today for a free case evaluation: 405.213.0856